Virginia Mary Crawford

-Virginia Mary Crawford (20 November 1862 -1948) was a British Catholic suffragist, feminist, journalist and author, cited in the publicised Dilke scandal and divorce in 1886, founder of the Catholic Women's Suffrage Society.
+Virginia Mary Crawford (20 November 1862 – 19 October 1948) was a British Catholic suffragist, feminist, journalist and author, cited in the publicised Dilke scandal and divorce in 1886, founder of the Catholic Women's Suffrage Society.

 Life and career

 Born at Gosforth House, Northumberland on 20 November 1862, Virginia Mary Smith, sixth child of Thomas Eustace Smith, a Liberal politician and shipowner and Martha Mary Dalrymple (also known as Ellen).
-She had six sisters and four brothers.
+She had five sisters and four brothers.

-Virginia married a Scottish advocate and Liberal politician Donald Crawford in 1881 but is known for naming 2nd.
-Baronet Sir Charles Dilke, another Liberal politician, as her lover from 1882 for two years or more in a divorce case, brought against her and Dilke by her husband, Donald, a year after their marriage in 1885.
-Virginia was not called to give evidence, but her husband had heard her confess to this and thus succeeded in the divorce, a subsequent scandal caused the downfall of Dilke and her parents own social standing diminished (as it was hinted Dilke had an earlier affair with her mother, Ellen, who was Dilke's brother's mother-in-law and other lurid claims were revealed, when Dilke tried unsuccessfully to clear himself).
-Novelists Thomas Hardy and Henry James close to both families and their circle were said to have drawn on this in their fiction.
+Virginia Smith married the Scottish advocate and Liberal politician Donald Crawford in 1881; but she is known for naming Sir Charles Dilke, another Liberal politician, as her lover, from 1882 for two years or more, in the divorce case brought against her and Dilke by her husband, a year after their marriage in 1885.
+Virginia Crawford was not called to give evidence, but her husband had heard her confess to this affair and thus succeeded in the divorce.
+The subsequent scandal caused the political downfall of Dilke, and her parents' social standing was diminished: it was hinted that Dilke had had an earlier affair with Ellen Smith, Dilke's brother's mother-in-law, and other lurid claims were revealed, when Dilke tried unsuccessfully to clear himself).
+Novelists Thomas Hardy and Henry James, close to both families and their circle, were said to have drawn on this scandal in their fiction.

-Crawford was able to move on from the perceived role of victim or femme fatale and 'survived the scandal and carved out another plot for herself, one that included a public life as both author and activist.'
+Crawford was able to move on from her perceived roles (victim or femme fatale).
+She "survived the scandal and carved out another plot for herself, one that included a public life as both author and activist."

-Crawford's elder sister, Margaret Eustace Smith (Maye) helped Virginia to meet W.T.
-Stead, an enemy of Dilke, and editor of Pall Mall Gazette which started up her writing career, and she assisted research for other authors, such as Irish author George Moore, as well as conducting a journalistic interview with Cardinal Manning in 1888.
+Her elder sister Margaret Eustace Smith (Maye) helped Virginia Crawford to meet W.T.
+Stead, an enemy of Dilke, and editor of Pall Mall Gazette.
+It started up a writing career, and she assisted research for other authors, such as Irish author George Moore, as well as conducting a journalistic interview with Cardinal Manning in 1888.
 Crawford converted to Catholicism the following year, claiming this had changed her life unrecognisably.
 Crawford wrote over 130 articles and many books on themes from Italian art, such as Raphael and Fra Angelico, to French and Belgian and other European literature, such as Maeterlinck and D'Annunzio.
-Her literary writings were re-published as recently as 2010 as well as those on women's rights in the workplace and on social issues, with Crawford's Ideals of Charity also republished in 2010.
+Her literary writings were re-published as recently as 2010, as well as those on women's rights in the workplace and on social issues, with Crawford's Ideals of Charity also republished in 2010.

 Crawford wrote regularly for publications such as Littell's Living Age, Dublin Review, Contemporary Review and co-wrote religious publications as well as articles in the Month, a Catholic magazine and Catholic World.